TheRingZer0Team/incus-track-deployment/README.md

 ## File Structure

-In the following file structure, the only file/folder that should have their name changed is `container_name`, which should be the name of the container (e.g. `test-challenge-deployment-on-ringzer0`):
+In the following file structure, the only file/folder that should have their name changed is `container_name`, which should be the name of the container (e.g. `test-challenge-deployment-on-default`):

 ```
 deploy.py